 Fancy dryer sheets

-Perfume that contains synthetic chemicals
+A perfume that contains synthetic chemicals

 Now, let’s cover two important nutrients that support your endocrine glandular health and help with thyroid, which in doing so, reduce the frequency of headaches.*

 This herb comes from a shrub native to India, and it’s also called Indian Ginseng.
-The extract helps make thyroid hormone and provide antioxidant protection.
+The extract helps make thyroid hormone and provides antioxidant protection.
 One of my favorite supplements for thyroid (and adrenal) health is “winter cherry” or ashwagandha, known botanically as Withania somnifera.
-I often suggest it as an option for people cannot sleep because it is so sedating.
+I often suggest it as an option for people who cannot sleep because it is so sedating.
 This herb is a strong antioxidant and will protect your DNA.

 Earlier, I mentioned NF Kappa B as a natural compound in your body, but one that is associated with migraines.
-Activation of this substance is also associated with facial pain, autoimmune diseases, depression, anxiety, attention deficit, diabetes, chronic infections, obesity and just the mere fact that you’re aging.
+Activation of this substance is also associated with facial pain, autoimmune diseases, depression, anxiety, attention deficit, diabetes, chronic infections, obesity, and just the mere fact that you’re aging.

-NFκβ and How to Reduce Pain Causing Cytokines
+NFκβ and How to Reduce Pain-Causing Cytokines

 Earlier, I mentioned NF Kappa B as a natural compound in your body, but one that is associated with migraines.
 Almost all migrenades (and pain syndromes) are launched from this bigger missile which is abbreviated as NFκβ.